bmswgnp/RTIMULib-Arduino/README.md

 ## Release history

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### March 20 2015 - 2.8.1

+Added support for the MS5611 pressure sensor.
+Also extended the MPU-9150 driver so that it can also support the MPU-6050.

 ### February 4 2015 - 2.7.1